Tools for your business

 At a glance

-Under the Affordable Care Act, businesses with 24 or fewer full-time-equivalent employees may qualify for a small business tax credit of up to 35 percent (25 percent for tax-exempt groups) to help them afford the cost of health care premiums.
-In 2014, the tax credit goes up to 50 percent (35 percent for tax-exempt groups) and is available to qualified small businesses that participate in the Small Business Health Options Program (SHOP).
-Small employers can claim the credit through 2013 and for two additional years beginning in 2014.
+Under the Affordable Care Act, businesses with 24 or fewer full-time-equivalent employees may qualify for a small business tax credit of up to 50 percent (35 percent for tax-exempt groups) to help them afford the cost of health care premiums.
+The tax credit is available to qualified small businesses that participate in the Small Business Health Options Program (SHOP).
+Small employers can claim the credit through 2013 and for two consecutive years beginning in 2014.

 The maximum credit will be available to employers with 10 or fewer full-time-equivalent employees and average annual wages below $25,000.
 Businesses that receive state health care tax credits may also qualify for the federal tax credit.
 Dental and vision care also qualify for the credit.

 The Affordable Care Act doesn't require small businesses to offer health insurance.
 Businesses may qualify for the small business tax credit if they:

 - have 24 or fewer full-time-equivalent employees for the taxable year (for example, two half-time employees equal one full-time employee for purposes of the credit)